ctron/package-drone/README.md

 Known bugs and limitation
 ----------------

-* The concept of P2 categories and binaries is missing
+* The concept of P2 binaries is missing
 * Automatic cleanup is missing
 * There is deadlock in Equinox/EclipseLink when updating the JPA database settings
-* There is no security AT ALL
+* There is only authentication at the moment, no finer grained authorization and no repository authorization
 * PostgreSQL is not supported, since PostgreSQL does not support Blobs in a sane way

 What it currently cannot do